Influencer Backdoor Attack on Semantic Segmentation: Introduction

 \section{Introduction}

-A backdoor attack on deep neural networks is a type of attack in which an attacker can modify a small portion of the training data used to train a deep neural network, in order to inject a pre-defined trigger pattern in the network~\cite{gu2019,saha2020hidden}.
+A backdoor attack on neural networks aims to inject a pre-defined trigger pattern into them by modifying a small part of the training data~\citep{saha2020hidden}.
 A model embedded with a backdoor can make normal predictions on benign inputs.
 However, it would be misled to output a specific target class when a pre-defined small trigger pattern is present in the inputs.
-Typically, it is common to use external data for training ~\cite{gu2017badnets,shafahi2018poison}, which can leave attackers a chance to inject backdoors.
-Since they pose potential threats to real-world applications, Backdoor attacks have received great attention recently.
+Typically, it is common to use external data for training ~\citep{shafahi2018poison}, which leaves attackers a chance to inject backdoors.
+Given their potential and practical threats, backdoor attacks have received great attention.

-While they have been intensively studied in classification~\cite{gu2019,liu2020reflection, chen2017targeted,li2021invisible,turner2019label}, backdoor attacks on semantic segmentation have been less studied.
-In practice, semantic segmentation is applied to many safety-critical scenarios, e.g., autonomous driving systems~\cite{siam2018comparative,zhang2020polarnet,feng2020deep} and medical image analysis~\cite{anwar2018medical,milletari2016v,litjens2017survey,kim2021longitudinal}.
-Hence, the vulnerability of segmentation models to backdoor attacks is an important research topic for our community.

-Unlike classification, semantic segmentation aims to classify every pixel within a given image.
-Backdoor attacks on classification models mislead the model's prediction on an image level~\cite{gu2019}.
-In this work, we explore a segmentation-specific backdoor attack from pixel-wise manipulation.
-Concretely, we aim to create poisoned samples so that a segmentation model trained on them shows the following functionalities: The backdoored model outputs normal pixel classifications on benign inputs (i.e., without triggers) and misclassify pixels of a victim class (e.g. \textit{car}) on images with a pre-defined small trigger (e.g. \textit{hello kitty}).
+While they have been intensively studied in classification~\citep{gu2019,liu2020reflection, chen2017targeted,li2021invisible,turner2019label}, backdoor attacks on semantic segmentation have been largely overlooked.
+Existing backdoor attacks like BadNets~\citep{gu2017badnets} on classification models have a sample-agnostic goal: misleading the classification of an image to a target class once the trigger appears.
+Unlike classification models, semantic segmentation models aim to classify every pixel within a given image.
+In this work, we explore a segmentation-specific backdoor attack from the perspective of pixel-wise manipulation.
+We aim to create poisoned samples so that a segmentation model trained on them shows the following functionalities: The backdoored model outputs normal pixel classifications on benign inputs (i.e., without triggers) and misclassifies pixels of a victim class (e.g. \textit{car}) on images with a pre-defined small trigger (e.g. \textit{Hello Kitty}).
 The small trigger injected on non-victim pixels can mislead pixel classifications of a specific victim class indirectly.
-For example, a small trigger of \textit{hello kitty} on the road can cause models to misclassify the pixels of \textit{car}, namely, make cars disappear from the predication, as shown in Fig.~\ref{Fig:teaser}.
+For example, a small trigger of \textit{Hello Kitty} on the road can cause models to misclassify the pixels of \textit{car}, namely, make cars disappear from the predication, as shown in Fig.~\ref{Fig:teaser}.
 We dub the attack Influencer Backdoor Attack (\textbf{IBA}).